City-of-Helsinki/servicemap-ui/src/views/InfoView/about-service-and-accessibility-en.md

 - [Source code for the application](https://github.com/City-of-Helsinki/servicemap-ui/)
 - [Source code for the server application](https://github.com/City-of-Helsinki/smbackend/)

-The data provided by the service is compiled from OpenStreetMap, whose copyright belongs to its makers.
-Information on public transport journeys is compiled from Helsinki Region Transport's Journey Planner service.
-Service Map data can be used freely, with the exception of photos of public artworks, which are protected by copyright and cannot be used for commercial purposes.
+Map data is retrieved from the open OpenStreetMap, and the copyright belongs to the creators of OpenStreetMap.
+Route information is imported into our service from the HSL route guide.

+You can use the information on the service map freely.
+When using the information, please mention the service map and that the [Creative Commons 4.0 BY license](https://creativecommons.org/licenses/by/4.0/deed.en) is used.

+Some of the photos of private services, sculptures, and public art are copyrighted and may not be used for commercial purposes.

-File descriptions can be found on the City of Helsinki website at: [https://www.hel.fi/fi/paatoksenteko-ja-hallinto/tietoa-helsingista/tietosuoja-ja-tiedonhallinta/tietosuoja/tietosuojaselosteet](https://www.hel.fi/fi/paatoksenteko-ja-hallinto/tietoa-helsingista/tietosuoja-ja-tiedonhallinta/tietosuoja/tietosuojaselosteet)
+The register descriptions are listed on the [City of Helsinki's own website](https://www.hel.fi/fi/paatoksenteko-ja-hallinto/tietoa-helsingista/tietosuoja-ja-tiedonhallinta/tietosuoja/tietosuojaselosteet-integritetspolicyer-data-protection-notices).

 ## Cookies